universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 ### 🏘️ Community Engageable
 The game should allow communities to easily engage with it and allows them to strengthen bonds through shared experiences and stories.

-👪 Easily shareable via a link.\
+👪 Easily shareable via a QR code or link.\
 👪 Joining a session requires no authentication or personally identifying information. \
 👪 Joining immediately places you with the person who invited you. \
 👪 Able to join at any point in the session. \